 WATCH: President Trump, White House coronavirus (COVID-19) task force hold daily briefing

-WASHINGTON – President Donald Trump and the White House coronavirus (COVID-19) task force is expected to hold its daily briefing Saturday afternoon.
+WASHINGTON – President Donald Trump and the White House coronavirus (COVID-19) task force is expected to hold its daily briefing Sunday evening.

 The task force holds a press conference each day to provide an update on the country’s response to COVID-19.